Jonathan-Hollenbeck/Bio-Projekt-bei-Harrison/README.md

 and the new fasta filename with the renamed sequences.

 Inside the output folder you will find a file for each compared fasta file named with the old fasta filename and an appended _output.fa.
-Additionally there is a corresponding _output_csv.csv with the old and new ID and their similarity.
+Additionally there is a corresponding _output_csv.csv with the old and new ID and their similarity or difference, depending on the method used.